jahur/woocom-product-slider/readme.txt

 Contributors:jahur
 Tags: WooCommerce, wooCommerce product slider, woo product slider, product slider Requires at least: 4.0
-Tested up to: 4.9
+Tested up to: 5.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 A simple way to show woocommerce products in your website!

 == Description ==
 Install this plugin and you are ready to go.
 Use [woowcms] shortcode to show all products.
-Add category parameter to show products from a specific category. [woowcms category="music"]
+Add category parameter to show products from a specific category. [woowcms category="music,tshirt"]

 == Installation ==